Electric, Gas & Water savings. Made simple.

 What is a Letter of Authority?

 A Letter of Authority is a legal document used in the relationship between businesses and their energy brokers.
-It acts as a formal agreement between you, the business owner, and your broker, granting them permission to represent you in communications and negotiations with business energy suppliers.
+It acts as a formal agreement between you, the business owner, and your energy broker (such as Exchange Utility), which then permits them to represent you in communications and negotiations with business energy suppliers.

 To clarify, even by signing a LOA, you are not handing over full responsibility to your broker to sign agreements.
 Any contracts with either new suppliers or your existing supplier will need additional customer sign-off.